Skip to Content

 I absolutely love lemon.
 I love the fresh, tangy flavour and that it pairs well with both sweet and savoury dishes.

 This lemon curd recipe is easy, tangy, and creamy.
-It is great in pies and tarts, as a spread on fresh scones, or in any other recipe that calls for prepared lemon curd.
+It is great in pies and tarts, as a spread on fresh Whole Wheat Scones, as a filling for some deliciously sweet Sugar Cookie Cups, or in any other recipe that calls for prepared lemon curd, such as a delicious No Bake Lemon Cheesecake.

 I’ve created this recipe to be extra lemony, so it is nice and tart, which is just the way I like it.
 If you like your lemon curd a bit sweeter you can either reduce the lemon juice by a few tablespoons or eliminate the zest.